 Human Computer Interaction and Interactive Information Systems

-(iv) For the MSc, a project relevant to the Humanities, approved by the strand coordinator.
+- (iii) Two other modules of which one must be technical. - (iv) For the MSc, a project relevant to the Humanities, approved by the Strand Coordinator.

 Postgraduate Diploma and MSc in Information Technology (Management)